Rapptz/discord.py/docs/api.rst

         :type: :class:`~discord.app_commands.AppCommandPermissions`

+    .. attribute:: enabled

+        Whether the automod rule is active or not.

+        :type: :class:`bool`

-    .. attribute:: auto_moderation_rule_name
+    .. attribute:: event_type

-        The name of the auto moderation rule name.
+        The event type for triggering the automod rule.

         :type: :class:`str`

+    .. attribute:: trigger_type

+        The trigger type for the automod rule.

+        :type: :class:`AutoModRuleTriggerType`

+    .. attribute:: trigger_metadata

+        The trigger metadata for the automod rule.

+        :type: Dict[:class:`str`, Any]

+    .. attribute:: actions

+        The actions to take when an automod rule is triggered.

+        :type: List[Dict[:class:`str`, Any]]

+    .. attribute:: exempt_roles

+        The list of roles that are exempt from the automod rule.

+        :type: List[:class:`str`]

-    .. attribute:: auto_moderation_rule_trigger_type
+    .. attribute:: exempt_channels

-        The rule type that was triggered by an action.
+        The list of channels that are exempt from the automod rule.

-        :type: :class:`~discord.AutoModRuleTriggerType`
+        :type: List[:class:`str`]

 .. this is currently missing the following keys: reason and application_id I'm not sure how to about porting these